 My new friend then proceeded to explain the other Calvinists’ (his) side of the argument which built upon examples in the New Testament where evangelism and missions work were not only modeled consistently, but directly commanded by Christ most notably in what Christians call the “Great Commission,” found in Matthew 28:19.
 To be honest, Buddy made a very compelling and Scriptural case for the importance of Christian evangelism and missions, not just because it was his duty, but also because it was his passion.
 I am persuaded that Christian proclamation IS immensely important, but unlike my friend, I am convinced that this importance is not just because the Bible tells me to do it, but because it actually makes a tremendous difference.
 That’s a prelude to free-will theology exploration, but I’ll try to keep on track.

 But on with it.
-I fail to see any significant difference between what Buddy labeled as Hyper-Calvinism and his own brand of that tradition.
-As offensive as he might find the idea of scrapping evangelism and missions (and rightly so), doing so is the legitimate outcome of Calvin’s teaching on “predestination” and at the very least undercuts motivation for the activities.
+I can’t see any significant difference between what Buddy labeled as Hyper-Calvinism and his own brand of that tradition.
+As offensive as he might find the idea of scrapping evangelism and missions, doing so is the legitimate outcome of Calvin’s teaching on “predestination” and at the very least undercuts motivation for the activities.
 There are only two possibilities here for Calvinists: either telling people about Christ makes a difference or it does not.
 It is either a legitimate endeavor or it is a mere formality or hoop for Christians to hop.
 Stated another way, if salvation is given or withheld from a person ONLY because God chose to do so, then missions and evangelism are absolutely pointless, complete wastes of resources and have no impact whatsoever in terms of salvation for anyone.

 Alternatively, if missions and evangelism are more than formalities and if they are legitimate endeavors through which Jesus can make a lasting (eternal) difference, then perhaps we should ask if Calvin constructed his theology on an impoverished understanding of what it means to be “God’s elect” or “predestined” in the first place.
 I reject the notion that missions and evangelism are pointless formalities, and I think this necessitates that I reject Calvinism as well.
 There is no middle ground here.
 We simply cannot have it both ways.